Tomshiii/ahk/README.md

 # ahk
 ## Version Information:
 This repo is to work on v2.0 functionality to my scripts.
-I'm not exactly much of a coder so trying to port over a lot of functionality into said newer version is definitely leaving me scratching my head but the hope is to one day do that(?).
-Until then, scripts that work in v2.0 include:
+I'm not exactly much of a coder so trying to port over a lot of functionality into said newer version definitely had me scratching my head but I believe I've mostly done it.
+The scripts that work in v2.0 include:
 - [x] My Scripts.ahk
 - [x] fkey auto launch.ahk
 - [x] Resolve_Example.ahk
 - [x] Alt_menu_acceleration_disabler.ahk
-- [ ] autodismiss error.ahk
+- [x] autodismiss error.ahk
 - [x] right click premiere.ahk

 ## What to do: